-Sales to international customers accounted for 26% and 79% of our revenue in 2021 and 2020, respectively.
+Sales to international customers accounted for 32% and 26% of our revenue during the twelve months ended December 31, 2022 and 2021, respectively.
 We are committed to growing our international sales, and while we have committed resources to expanding our international operations and sales channels, these efforts may not be successful.
 International operations are subject to a number of other risks, including:

-- exchange rate fluctuations; - · political and economic instability, international terrorism, and anti-American sentiment, particularly in emerging markets; - global or regional health crises, such as the COVID-19 pandemic or other epidemics or outbreaks of other contagions; - increasing military conflicts in Eastern Europe;

-- potential for violations of anti-corruption laws and regulations, such as those related to bribery and fraud; - preference for locally branded products, and laws and business practices favoring local competition; - potential consequences of, and uncertainty related to, the "Brexit" process in the United Kingdom, which could lead to additional expense and complexity in doing business there; - increased difficulty in managing inventory; - delayed revenue recognition; - the potential for less effective protection of intellectual property; - stringent regulation of the autonomous or other systems or products using our products and stringent consumer protection and product compliance regulations, including, but not limited, to the General Data Protection Regulation, or GDPR, in the European Union, European competition law, the Restriction of Hazardous Substances Directive, or RoHS, the Waste Electrical and Electronic Equipment Directive, or WEEE, and the European Ecodesign Directive, all of which are costly to comply with and may vary from country to country; - · difficulties and costs of staffing and managing foreign operations; - import and export laws and the impact of tariffs; - changes in local tax and customs duty laws or changes in the enforcement, application, or interpretation of such laws; and - the U.S. government's restrictions on technology transfers to certain countries.
+- exchange rate fluctuations; - political and economic instability, international terrorism, and anti-American sentiment, particularly in emerging markets; - global or regional health crises, such as the lingering effects of the COVID-19 pandemic or other epidemics or outbreaks of other contagions; - increasing military conflicts in Eastern Europe; - · potential for violations of anti-corruption laws and regulations, such as those related to bribery and fraud; - preference for locally branded products, and laws and business practices favoring local competition; - potential consequences of, and uncertainty related to, the "Brexit" process in the United Kingdom, which could lead to additional expense and complexity in doing business there; - increased difficulty in managing inventory; - · delayed revenue recognition; - the potential for less effective protection of intellectual property; - stringent regulation of the autonomous or other systems or products using our products and stringent consumer protection and product compliance regulations, including, but not limited, to the General Data Protection Regulation, or GDPR, in the European Union, European competition law, the Restriction of Hazardous Substances Directive, or RoHS, the Waste Electrical and Electronic Equipment Directive, or WEEE, and the European Ecodesign Directive, all of which are costly to comply with and may vary from country to country; - difficulties and costs of staffing and managing foreign operations; - import and export laws and the impact of tariffs; - · changes in local tax and customs duty laws or changes in the enforcement, application, or interpretation of such laws; and - the U.S. government's restrictions on technology transfers to certain countries.